 Liquid cooling has high complexity due to new server chassis designs, manifolds, piping and liquid flow rate management.
 There is fear of leakage from these complex systems of pipes and fittings and there is a real concern about maintaining the serviceability of servers, especially at scale.

-More data centre design advancements to come, just like liquid cooling
+More data center design advancements to come, just like liquid cooling